-Foster Appliance Repair performs refrigerator repair service in CITY, including professional services to fix broken ice makers.
+Foster Appliance Repair performs refrigerator repair service in Tennessee, including professional services to fix broken ice makers.
 Learn about common ice maker problems below:

 Refrigerator ice makers are possibly one of the most convenient inventions ever.
 This is a little luxury most people might not appreciate.
 Refrigerator ice makers are simple machines that don’t feature a lot of components that could go wrong with them.